 - The first ever Chief Human Resources Officer for the Civil Service has been appointed (Action 7).

 - Over 15,500 civil servants from nearly 60 organisations responded to the Civil Service Employee Engagement Survey.
-Individual Departments/Offices are developing and implementing initiatives that build on the strengths of the Civil Service and address what needs to improve for the future (Action 25).
+Individual Departments/Offices began developing and implementing initiatives that build on the strengths of the Civil Service and address what needs to improve for the future (Action 25).

 The Civil Service Renewal Plan bookmarked 6 priority Actions for delivery within the ‘first 200 days’: